What’s the number 1 childhood disease out there? Hint: It’s not selective hearing.

 So, what’s a kid supposed to do?
 Luckily most dental diseases are preventable, but it takes a little effort and mindfulness.
 Here are 7 ways for kids, and their beleaguered parents, to fight back against tooth decay, and maintain good, oral health.

-- Regularly brush & floss (sometimes with supervision) twice a day!
+- Don’t skimp on dental hygiene.
+Days may get hectic, but make time for your kids’ teeth.
+Regularly brush & floss (sometimes with supervision) twice a day!
+Here are some helpful brushing tips!

 - Try Sealants – sealants are a thin coating painted on the chewing surface of the tooth to fill in any pits.
 School-age children (between 6-11) are nearly 3 times more likely to get molar cavities compared to kids with sealants.